 Observation allows us as photographers to recognize shapes, space and certain graphic elements that nurture a scene in terms of aesthetics.
 And light anticipation will respond particularly to the intention (or the message) that we as photographers wish to convey in a photograph.

-This is just a simple example of countless situations that can present to you.
 Try hard to pre-visualize the elements that will compose the scene and the light, and you'll get interesting photos that will go beyond mere snapshots.